Sam-Max/plugin.video.jacktook/README.md

 1. Install this addon (recommended way of installing the addon is through its repository)

-2. Add configuration on addon settings to connect with Jackett, Prowlarr or Jacktook Burst (optional if using Torrentio/Elfhosted)
+2. Add configuration on addon settings to connect with an indexer like: Torrentio, Elfhosted, Jackett, Prowlarr or Jacktook Burst.

 3. Install either [Jacktorr](https://github.com/Sam-Max/plugin.video.jacktorr), [Torrest](https://github.com/i96751414/plugin.video.torrest) or [Elementum](https://elementumorg.github.io/) addons.